 However, you might be able to find jobs or work experience in smaller, local building surveying practices or in the public sector – particularly in local authorities and, occasionally, in the Valuation Office Agency.

-You may also find a few opportunities at larger construction companies that employ in-house specialists.
-Similarly, there may also be vacancies at large property-owning companies (such as retailers) or other types of organisation that class property as a financial asset – but graduate-level vacancies tend to appear only rarely.
+There may also be vacancies at large property-owning companies (such as retailers) or other types of organisation that class property as a financial asset – but graduate-level vacancies tend to appear only rarely.